codio/tutorial_nodeschool_expressworks/.guides/sections.md

     </html>

 ###Hints
-This you someone can call [static middleware](http://www.senchalabs.org/connect/)
+This is how someone can call [static middleware](http://www.senchalabs.org/connect/)

     app.use(express.static(path.join(__dirname, 'public')));